balendurawat/roofed/README.md

 Real Estate Selling Dapp

 Tech Stack:
-Solidity
+-Solidity
-Hardhat
+-Hardhat
-Ethersjs
+-Ethersjs
-React(i am not too good at this)
+-React(i am not too good at this)

 I was watching a blockchain introduction video, where he gave the example house buying system